electron/electron/docs/api/protocol.md

   * `request` [ProtocolRequest](structures/protocol-request.md)
   * `callback` Function
     * `response` [ProtocolResponse](structures/protocol-response.md)
+  * `next` Function

 Returns `Boolean` - Whether the protocol was successfully intercepted

-Intercepts `scheme` protocol and uses `handler` as the protocol's new handler which sends a new HTTP request as a response.
+Intercepts `scheme` protocol and uses `handler` as the protocol's new handler which sends a new HTTP request as a response, or continues the response to the original handler.

 ### `protocol.interceptStreamProtocol(scheme, handler)`